harrislapiroff/chromamine.com/src/posts/set-and-link-contras.md

 {% dancecard dances "Broken Link" %}

 I danced these through with a few dancers in a living room and they worked.
-I was worried the "Set And Link Contra" wasn't appropriate for any crowd, being too simple and repetitive for an experienced dance but too tricky for my beginners.
+I was worried the "Set And Link Contra" wasn't appropriate for any crowd, being too simple and repetitive for an experienced dance but too tricky for beginners.
 Some of my test dancers agreed, but others thought that it was satisfying enough to dance to work – which I could see maybe working for a late evening brain-off-dance-trance vibe.

 A few open questions I have about these dances: